-Wes Hall is at the top of his game.
-The newest “dragon” on CBC’s Dragons’ Den, Hall is the founder of Kingsdale Advisors, where he has earned the title as one of the most influential businesspeople in Canada, orchestrating multi-billion-dollar deals for Canada’s corporate elite to boldly fighting systemic racism, Hall makes big things happen.
+Wes Hall is one of the most influential businesspeople in Canada.
+The newest “dragon” on CBC’s Dragons’ Den, Hall has been called one of the nation’s “most influential powerbrokers” by the Globe and Mail, named one of the “most powerful businesspeople” by Canadian Business, and ranked 16 on Maclean’s 2021 Power List.
+From orchestrating multi-billion-dollar deals for Canada’s corporate elite to boldly fighting systemic racism, Hall makes big things happen.